ivotkv/neolixir/README.md

     **WARNING**: running the tests will clear the contents of this database.

-2. Make sure `virtualenv` Python package is installed.
+2. Make sure the `virtualenv` Python package is installed.

 3. Clone this repo and go to its root directory.